casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/types.md

 - [`PublicKey`](#publickey): The account's public key.

 - [`AccountHash`](#account-hash): The `blake2b` hash of the account's public key.

-## Action Thresholds {#action-thresholds}

-The minimum weight thresholds that have to be met when executing an action of a certain type.
-It serializes as three consecutive [`u8` values](./primitives.md#clvalue-numeric) as follows.

--   `deployment`: The minimum weight threshold required to perform deployment actions as a `u8` value.

--   `upgrade_management`: The minimum weight threshold required to perform upgrade management actions as a `u8` value.

--   `key_management`: The minimum weight threshold required to perform key management actions as a `u8` value.

 ## Activation Point {#activation-point}